Dayton International Airport

 Dayton International Airport handled 2,607,528 passengers in 2012 and had 57,914 combined takeoffs and landings in 2012.
 Dayton ranked No. 76 in U.S. airport boardings in 2008.
 The airport has non-stop flights to 17 destinations.

 History

 In August 1928 a property in Vandalia, Ohio was called the "Dayton Airport".

-On December 17, 1936, the airport opened as the "Dayton Municipal Airport" with three 3600 ft concrete runways and connecting taxiways.
+The layout of four proposed 100 ft wide paved runways – 4,000 ft east-west, 3,400 ft northeast-southwest, 3,400 ft northwest-south east and 2,400 ft north-south – was unveiled in February 1936.
+Construction began in mid May, the design of a terminal with a 7,520 sqft footprint was approved in early October and the first transport plane to land on one of the new runways arrived on a test run in late November.
+The airport opened on 17 December 1936.
+By June 1937, the north-south runway had not been built.

+The Northwest-Vandalia Modification Center began operations in July 1943 in eight large cinderblock hangars that had been built at the airport.
+At the same time, the runways were widened to 150 ft.

-In 1952 the city named the airport "James M. Cox-Dayton Municipal Airport" in honor of the former Governor of Ohio and Democratic candidate for President of the United States.
+In October 1952, the city named the airport James M. Cox Dayton Municipal Airport in honor of the former Governor of Ohio and Democratic candidate for President of the United States.
 A groundbreaking ceremony was held in 1959 for a new $5.5 million terminal designed by Yount, Sullivan and Lecklider, completed in 1961.
-The airport's name became "James M. Cox Dayton International Airport" in 1975.

 The April 1957 OAG shows 73-weekday departures: 56 TWA, 13 American, and 4 Lake Central.
 TWA had two nonstops to New York but no other nonstops reached beyond Chicago-Detroit-Cleveland-Pittsburgh-Cincinnati.
 The first jets were TWA Convair 880s from Chicago in January 1961.

+The eight former modification center hangars were torn down in 1966.